eduMFA/eduMFA/doc/installation/system/wsgiscript.rst

  * logging configuration
  * ...

 To create the new database you need :ref:`pimanage`.
-The *pi-manage* command reads the configuration from */etc/privacyidea/pi.cfg* by default.
+The *edumfa-manage* command reads the configuration from */etc/eduMFA/edumfa.cfg* by default.

 If you want to use another instance with another config file, you need to set an environment variable and create the database like this::

-   PRIVACYIDEA_CONFIGFILE=/etc/privacyidea3/pi.cfg pi-manage create_tables
+   eduMFA_CONFIGFILE=/etc/eduMFA3/edumfa.cfg edumfa-manage create_tables

-This way you can use *pi-manage* for each instance.
+This way you can use *edumfa-manage* for each instance.